kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 - Introduce a concept of a `Workload` as a primary building block for workload-aware scheduling vision
 - Implement the first version of `Workload` API necessary for defining a Gang
 - Ensuring that we can extend `Workload` API in backward compatible way toward north-star API
-- Ensuring that `Workload` API will be usable for both built-in and third-parth workload controllers and APIs
+- Ensuring that `Workload` API will be usable for both built-in and third-party workload controllers and APIs
 - Implement first version of gang-scheduling in kube-scheduler
 - Provide full backward compatibility for all existing scheduling features